 Berlin is another on the increasingly long list of global cities to join in the American tradition of the ball drop popularised in Times Square each year, and now holds it's very own New Year's Eve ball drop on Main street, preceded by a range of seasonal festivities, including live music, street dancing and horse drawn carriage rides.

 For those looking for something a little more lively, Odyssee 2015 is an annual and expanding New Years Eve electronic music and arts festival at The old Kindl brewery Neukolln.
 A massive lineup of electronic music stars, performers and DJ's helps to bring in the new year in style.
-The full lineup for the event will be announced soon and we'll provide the details here as soon as we have them.
+The full lineup for the event is now available here.

 Finding somewhere to eat out in Berlin on new year's eve won't be a problem, with a total of over 5000 eating establishments within the city area your biggest problem is choosing just one!
 Top recommendations include Vox Restaurant, Heising, Fassbender-Rausch, and for vegans, Momo and Viasko.
 See the full range here.